SJackson123/SJackson.github.io/_pages/about.md

 - Using Power BI to create dashboards and reports
 - Currently studying towards the Microsoft PL-900 exam which focuses on how Power Platform Applications can be used to solve business problems.

-<p align="justify">With a blend of theoretical and practical programming skills, I am eager to apply my skills and learn best practicing within a data analyst role.</p>
+<p align="justify">With a blend of theoretical and practical programming skills, I am eager to learn and apply my skills and learn best practices within a data analyst role.</p>